kerphi/phpfreechat/README.md

 # phpFreeChat

+phpfreechat is a web based chat written in JQuery and PHP.
+Perfect if you need an easy to integrate chat for your Web site.

 phpfreechat is splited in two distinct parts:

 - client: a themable jquery plugin in charge of displaying the chat interface and to communicate with the server side using for example AJAX
-- server: a RESTful architecture coded in PHP using the [Slim framework](http://www.slimframework.com/) in charge of the chat logic.
+- server: a [RESTful architecture](http://en.wikipedia.org/wiki/Representational_state_transfer) coded in PHP using the [Slim framework](http://www.slimframework.com/) in charge of the chat logic.
 It stores messages and send messages updates to the clients using classic HTTP methods (GET, POST, PUT, DELETE).

 Here is an example of a basic communication between client and server: